 Zekrom spent much of its life reigning over competitive too — when it wasn’t banned from play.
 Pokemon #644 is arguably the strongest Electric monster ever to appear in the franchise thus far.

-There you have it, 10 of the best Electric-type Pokemon you should be using in play.
-Make sure to check out our Pokemon hub for all of the latest news and updates.
+So, there you have it – 12 of the best Electric-type Pokemon you should be using in the franchise.

 For more lists and guides, check out some of our other Pokemon content below:

 Fairy-type | Water-type |Grass-type | Fighting-type | Psychic-type | Electric-type | Legendary Pokemon | All cat Pokemon | All dog Pokemon | Creepiest ‘mon | Cutest Pokemon | The rarest and most expensive Pokemon cards | 10 best ROM hacks and fan-made games